 We have outlined and discussed the issue with enabling participants with little or no musical training to play together in the interactive music system SoloJam.
-An approach inspired by the Economic sciences, specifically borrowing the concepts of auctions and utility, is proposed in order to address this issue.
-Nodes that possess the capability of evaluating the deservedness of being able to take on the responsibility of playing the solo starting in the next bar (via a utility function), and auctioning and bidding capabilities, are shown to exhibit decentralised co-ordination when circulating solos in SoloJam.
+An approach inspired by the economic sciences, in particular markets, specifically considering the concepts of auctions and utility, is proposed in order to address this issue.
+Nodes that possess the capability of evaluating the deservedness of being able to take on the responsibility of playing the solo starting in the next bar (via a utility function), and auctioning and bidding capabilities, are shown to exhibit decentralised co-ordination when circulating solos in Solo-Jam.
 Furthermore, a careful design of the utility function enables participants (simulated by artificial agents) to come up with an output that is musically coherent.
-This is highlighted by the manner in which the agents, as bidders, search towards higher utility variants of the leader node's rhythmic pattern.
-These variants, in fact, are slight variations of the leader node's rhythmic pattern.
+This is highlighted by the manner in which the agents, as bidders, search towards higher utility deriving variants of the soloist node's rhythmic pattern.
+These variants, in fact, are slight variations of the soloist node's rhythmic pattern.
 We further exhibit human user participation within SoloJam supporting our approach.
-In effect, decentralised coherent circulation that results from our Economics inspired approach, demonstrates the effectiveness of the approach towards enabling participation within SoloJam.
-Having proven the concept, our next step will be to conduct usability tests with human participants having different types of musical backgrounds.
+In effect, decentralised coherent circulation that results from our market-based approach, demonstrates the effectiveness of the approach towards enabling participation within SoloJam.
+Having proven the concept, our next step will be to conduct usability tests with human participants.
 In addition to testing the system with participants with little or no musical training, we are also interested in seeing how music students and professional musicians interact with the system.

 Acknowledgments.
-The research leading to these results has received funding from the European Union Seventh Framework Programme under grant agreement $n^{\rm o}$ 257906 and the Norwegian Research Council through the project Sensing Music-related Actions (project $n^{\rm o}$ 183180).
+The research leading to these results has received funding from the European Union Seventh Framework Programme under grant agreement no 257906 and the Norwegian Research Council through the project Sensing Music-related Actions (project no 183180).